 A Conflict of Interest (COI) exists when your duty and responsibilities in your role with the University intersects with any private, personal or professional activity or interest.
-The relevant policy is PPL 1.50.11 Conflict of Interest which can be accessed via this link https://ppl.app.uq.edu.au/content/1.50.11-conflict-interest.
+The relevant policy is Conflict of Interest which can be accessed here.

 - an actual conflict involves a direct conflict between a staff member's duties and responsibilities to the University and a competing interest or obligation, whether personal or involving a third party. - a perceived conflict exists where it could reasonably be perceived, or give the appearance, that a competing interest could improperly influence the performance of a staff member's duties and responsibilities to the University. - a potential conflict of interest arises where a staff member has an interest or obligation, whether personal or involving a third party, that could conflict with the staff member's duties and responsibilities to the University.